 We do not own, and have no plans to establish, any manufacturing facilities.
 All of our manufacturing activities are outsourced to third-party contract development and manufacturing organizations or third-party contract manufacturing organizations, which we refer to collectively as CMOs, which are generally single-source suppliers of the drug product or drug substance they are manufacturing for us.
 We also utilize third-party contract research organizations, or CROs, to carry out many of our clinical development activities.
 We expect to be reliant on CMOs and CROs for these activities for the foreseeable future.
 Significant portions of our research and development, or R&D, resources are focused, and will continue to be focused, on the manufacture and testing of clinical trial materials.
-If our CROs and CMOs fail to satisfy their contractual duties to us or meet expected deadlines or if our CMOs experience difficulties in scaling production, higher than anticipated costs or lower than anticipated yields, product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, turnover of gualified staff or improper storage conditions, difficulties with guality control, product stability or guality assurance testing, or difficulties procuring raw materials or components as a result of the ongoing COVID-19 pandemic or otherwise, our ongoing and planned trials and possible acceleration or expansion of those trials may be delayed, perhaps substantially, or abandoned, which could materially and adversely affect our business.
-For example, in 2022, our planned individual new drug application, or IND, submissions for NGM831 and NGM438 were delayed due to challenges at one of our CMOs with respect to the manufacture of those product candidates, primarily related to analytical method gualification and release testing.
+If our CMOs and CROs fail to satisfy their contractual duties to us or meet expected deadlines or if our CMOs experience difficulties in scaling production, higher than anticipated costs or lower than anticipated yields, product loss due to contamination, equipment failure, improper installation or operation of equipment, vendor or operator error, turnover of qualified staff or improper storage conditions, difficulties with quality control, product stability or quality assurance testing, or difficulties procuring raw materials or components as a result of the COVID-19 or some future pandemic or otherwise, our ongoing and planned trials and possible acceleration or expansion of those trials may be delayed, perhaps substantially, or abandoned, which could materially and adversely affect our business.
+For example, in 2022, our planned individual new drug application, or IND, submissions for NGM831 and NGM438 were delayed due to challenges at one of our CMOs with respect to the manufacture of those product candidates, primarily related to analytical method qualification and release testing.
 It is possible that we could experience further supply-related delays that would create supply challenges and possible timing delays for ongoing and planned clinical trials or delay the commencement of first-in-human testing of future product candidates.
-In addition, there is increased competition in the biotechnology industry for CMO manufacturing slots and other capabilities generally, which has had, and may continue to have, a negative impact on the availability of manufacturing capacity and therefore our ability to supply clinical trial materials for planned, ongoing, accelerated or expanded clinical trials.
-Our CMOs' facilities and operations have also been adversely affected by labor, raw material and component shortages, high turnover of staff and difficulties in hiring trained and gualified replacement staff.
+In addition, there have historically been times of increased competition in the biotechnology industry for available CMO manufacturing slots and other capabilities generally, which has had, and may in the future have, a negative impact on the availability of manufacturing capacity and therefore our ability to supply clinical trial materials for planned, ongoing, accelerated or expanded clinical trials.
+Our CMOs' facilities and operations have also been adversely affected by labor, raw material and component shortages, high turnover of staff and difficulties in hiring trained and qualified replacement staff.
 Changes in economic conditions, supply chain constraints, labor, raw material and component shortages and steps taken by governments and central banks, particularly in response to the COVID-19 pandemic as well as other stimulus and spending programs, could lead to higher inflation than previously experienced or expected, which could, in turn, lead to an increase in costs.
-These supply chain effects, increased competition and higher costs of acquired goods and services may negatively impact our business operations and our financial results.
+These supply chain effects, increased competition and higher costs of acquired goods and services have not materially impacted our results of operations for the three and six months ended June 30, 2023, although they may negatively impact our business operations and our financial results in the future.